Rejection And Resilience: Understanding How To Develop Self-Confidence

 The study also highlighted that self-compassion mainly consists of “the tendency to be caring and understanding with oneself rather than being harshly critical or judgmental.
 Instead of taking a cold ‘stiff-upper-lip' approach in times of hardship, self-kindness offers soothing and comfort to the self.”

 To bolster genuine self-confidence, we must learn how to manage and let go of negative inner dialogues.
-When we accept is paramount to understand that it's ok to make mistakes, feel vulnerable, or experience failure, we may begin to develop better compassion for ourselves.
+When we accept that it's ok to make mistakes, feel vulnerable, or experience failure, we may begin to develop better compassion for ourselves.
 These things don't define us or determine our worth.

 Rather than allowing negative thoughts to take control, we should strive to challenge them with positive affirmations by deliberately trying to reframe situations in a more favorable light.
 Positive affirmations can help to cultivate an attitude of resilience which may ultimately lead to improved self-esteem and a stronger sense of personal power.